ellenkolesnikova/ellenkolesnikova.github.io/index.md

-  2022 - concertmaster of the highest-level Georgia All State Middle School orchestra 2023 - 3rd chair first violin in the highest-level Georgia All State 9-10 grade orchestra 2023 - 2nd in state for GMTA competition (1st alternate for strings competition) 2024 - 2nd place and \$200 in school STEM fair
-  2024 - one of 19 people accepted into the GHP program for computer science 2025 - principal 2nd violin in 11/12 full orchestra GMEA all state 2025 - one of 10 finalists in junior category in SVA violin concerto competition 2025 - 1st place and \$500 in school STEM fair
-  2025 - NCWIT Georgia Affiliate Winner
+  2022 - concertmaster of the highest-level Georgia All State Middle School orchestra 2023 - 3rd chair first violin in the highest-level Georgia All State 9-10 grade orchestra 2023 - 2nd in state for GMTA competition (1st alternate for strings competition) 2024 - 2nd place and 200 dollars in school STEM fair 2024 - one of 19 people accepted into the GHP program for computer science 2025 - principal 2nd violin in 11/12 full orchestra GMEA all state 2025 - one of 10 finalists in junior category in SVA violin concerto competition 2025 - 1st place and 500 dollars in school STEM fair 2025 - NCWIT Georgia Affiliate Winner
   2025 - (co-)author of paper on using AI to pregnancy triage in Guatemala.
 Work with Emory University 2025 - (co-)author of paper on digital humanities (authorship attribution of medieval Latin text).
 Work with Georgia Tech